VismayRaul/social_networking_backend/README.md

 # Social Networking Backend

 This is a social networking backend application built using Django and Django REST Framework (DRF) with JWT authentication.
 The backend includes features for user authentication, searching users, managing friend requests, and more.
-The project uses Docker to simplify the setup process.
+The project uses Docker to simplify the setup process.This project includes a Postman collection for testing the application.
+You can import the collection into Postman to test the application's REST API.

 ## Features